Michigan Residents Create Gridlock Around State Capital To Protest Gov. Gretchen Whitmer’s Stay-At-Home Order

 — Malachi Barrett (@PolarBarrett) April 15, 2020

-Michigan State Police said that they do not intend to make any arrests, but will be “making sure” protesters are practicing social distancing.
-What that means and how they intend to enforce that remains unclear, as of this writing.
-State police also said that they will not allow anyone into the Capitol Building.
+Michigan State Police said that they do not intend to make any arrests but will be “making sure” protesters are practicing social distancing.
+What that means and how they intend to enforce that remain unclear.
+State police also said that they will not allow anyone into the Capitol building.

 Whitmer, for her part, is calling for patience.